 When we discover something new, whether it’s a planet, an animal, a disease, or a new phase of matter, we can learn more about it by looking at it more and more closely.
 Simpler theories are tried first, and if they don’t work, more complicated theories or methods are attempted.
-Andrea Pizzi, a Ph.D. candidate in Cambridge’s Cavendish Laboratory, first author on both papers, said:
+Andrea Pizzi, a Ph.D. candidate in Cambridge’s Cavendish Laboratory, the first author on both papers, said:

 “This was what we thought was the case with prethermal DTCs.
 We thought they were fundamentally quantum phenomena, but it turns out a simpler classical approach let us learn more about them.”

 DTCs are highly complex physical systems of this new phase of matter, and there is still much to learn about their unusual properties.
 Like how a standard space crystal breaks space-translational symmetry because its structure isn’t the same everywhere in space, DTCs break a distinct time-translational symmetry because, when “shaken” periodically, their structure changes at every “push.”
 Pizzi said:

 “You can think of it like a parent pushing a child on a swing on a playground.
 Normally, the parent pushes the child, the child will swing back, and the parent then pushes them again.
 In physics, this is a rather simple system.
 But if multiple swings were on that same playground, and if children on them were holding hands with one another, then the system would become much more complex, and far more interesting and less obvious behaviours could emerge.
 A prethermal DTC is one such behaviour, in which the atoms, acting sort of like swings, only ‘come back’ every second or third push, for example.”